-Workdays are scheduled for 7 hours from until Docents are expected to work at least 7 weekend or holiday days from Memorial Day through Labor Day, 2014.
+Workdays are scheduled for 7 hours from 10 am until 5 pm.
+Docents are expected to work at least four weekend days between Memorial Day and Labor Day.

 Snowy Plover Docents gain personal enrichment and experience working in a national park setting as well as training and education about the snowy plovers and related park resources.
 Docents enjoy the satisfaction in helping to protect threatened nesting Western Snowy Plovers in addition to communicating with and helping park visitors while representing the National Park Service.

 Individuals are encouraged to participate.

-Minimum Age Minimum age is 18.
+Minimum age is 18.

 Housing and camping/RV sites are unavailable.